kerns/commander-v/README.md

 ## Features

 - Concatenates multiple files into a single, structured monolith and pushes it to your clipboard
-- Wraps file contents with custom comments to clearly demark beginning and end points of your file(s)
+- Wraps each file in a comment to clearly demark beginning and end
-- Optionally prepends an ASCII tree of your project's folder structure, indicating the relative location of each file
+- Optionally adds an ASCII tree of your project's structure, showing the relative location of files
 - Orders concatenated files to match your project's folder structure or the order in which they were selected
 - Supports local configuration via optional `v.config.js` file
+- Includes configurable separator character and length between file contents
+- Allows wrapping the output in a code block for better formatting in chat interfaces
+- Provides customizable file comment structure to suit different preferences

 ## Installation